 But for those still struggling to get home, there is hope!

-Ann-Catherine Jones, a front line travel advisor for 24 years and who has run a high-end luxury travel service with her team of eight, relays her organization is now focusing upon getting Australians home during the COVID era.
+Ann-Catherine Jones, a front-line travel advisor for 24 years and who has run a high-end luxury travel service with her team of eight, relays her organization is now focusing on getting Australians home during the COVID era.

 “Our industry is all about the human connection (it’s one of the reasons using a travel advisor is on the increase again!) and we have an amazing network that is helping us,” she says.
 W”e know people in airlines, we have made friends with our local MPs to get the latest updates and we upskill constantly.
 Our little black books are getting a workout at the moment!